microsoft/pxt/docs/cli.md

 ## Using the CLI

-If you have created a PXT project from the web browser, you can go to its folder (it will sit under `myworkspace/projects` but feel free to move it up one level) and use the CLI to build and deploy it.
+If you have created a PXT project from the web browser, you can go to its folder (it will sit under `projects`) and use the CLI to build and deploy it.

 * start with `pxt install`, which will install all required PXT packages
 * use `pxt deploy` (or just `pxt`) to build and deploy the package to the device

 You can edit the package using [VSCode](https://code.visualstudio.com/) and publish it on GitHub.

 ### Creating a new project